Safety for the Good Operation of the Overhead Crane

 - It is necessary to make the technical safety checks constantly, in addition to planning corrective maintenance services for your hoists and overhead cranes.

-- For the lifting of very heavy loads, liquid metal, explosive and dangerous materials, you must lift them slowly first up to the height 100-200mm and test the reliability of the brakes.
+- For the lifting of very heavy loads, liquid metal, explosives and dangerous materials, you must lift them slowly first up to the height of 100-200mm and test the reliability of the brakes.

 - It is not recommended to transport materials over people or machines.